How Do We Know?

 Recent advances in technology have permitted the determination of the number of chromosome in an embryo.
 This has resulted in a significant increase in the chance of an embryo resulting in the birth of a child.
 Many centers are honesty reporting a 50-60% delivery rate per embryo for embryos that have been tested and are known to have the correct number of chromosomes.
 Interestingly, many embryos that have a lower morphological score have the correct number of chromosomes and thus have a higher chance of resulting in the birth of a child than would have been precited from the morphology score.

 But what about the other 40% of embryos that are transferred which do have the correct number of chromosomes and appear normal under the light microscope?
 Why don’t they work?
 Currently, science is seeking answers to these questions.
 Two areas of research that are trying to help decide which embryo to transfer are a uterine focused technique and an embryo focused technique.

 Science continues to make advances so that the chance of having a child keeps increasing.
-However, a cautionary note is that the success of these techniques is dependent upon three factors, the technology, the technician, and the disease causing the infertility.
+However, a cautionary note is that the success of these techniques is dependent upon three factors, technology, the technician, and disease-causing infertility.
 Both the technology and the technicians are highly standardized in today’s medical community.
 But, the disease process remains a major limitation.
 IVF was not designed to treat many causes of infertility, and in these cases, does not offer a person an increased chance of success over the treatment independent pregnancy rate i.e. doing nothing gives the same chance as doing something.
-Why is everything.
+Why is everything?